lyndon025/playtested/src/content/article/legacy/2022-12-22-an-anime-style-tactical-rpg-with-great-potential--depersonalization---early-access-review.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2022-12-22-an-anime-style-tactical-rpg-with-great-potential-depersonalization-early-access-review
+title: An anime-style tactical RPG with great potential | Depersonalization - Early Access Review
+game: Depersonalization - Early Access
 description: Depersonalization is a new anime-style tactical RPG recently released in Early Access today, and at its heart is an interesting story intertwined with a promising gameplay, both of which are immediately noticeably to be in the early stages of the development.
 featured: false
-pubDate: 2022-12-22
-tags:
-- action
-- adventure
-- casual
-- depersonalization-early-access
-- indie
-- pc
-- rpg
-- taptap
-thumb: /images/reviews/legacy/2022-12-22-an-anime-style-tactical-rpg-with-great-potential--depersonalization---early-access-review-0.avif
-title: An anime-style tactical RPG with great potential | Depersonalization - Early Access Review
-game: Depersonalization - Early Access
 gallery:
   - /images/reviews/legacy/2022-12-22-an-anime-style-tactical-rpg-with-great-potential--depersonalization---early-access-review-0.avif
   - /images/reviews/legacy/2022-12-22-an-anime-style-tactical-rpg-with-great-potential--depersonalization---early-access-review-1.avif
   - /images/reviews/legacy/2022-12-22-an-anime-style-tactical-rpg-with-great-potential--depersonalization---early-access-review-2.avif
   - /images/reviews/legacy/2022-12-22-an-anime-style-tactical-rpg-with-great-potential--depersonalization---early-access-review-3.avif
   - /images/reviews/legacy/2022-12-22-an-anime-style-tactical-rpg-with-great-potential--depersonalization---early-access-review-4.avif
   - /images/reviews/legacy/2022-12-22-an-anime-style-tactical-rpg-with-great-potential--depersonalization---early-access-review-5.avif
   - /images/reviews/legacy/2022-12-22-an-anime-style-tactical-rpg-with-great-potential--depersonalization---early-access-review-6.avif
   - /images/reviews/legacy/2022-12-22-an-anime-style-tactical-rpg-with-great-potential--depersonalization---early-access-review-7.avif
   - /images/reviews/legacy/2022-12-22-an-anime-style-tactical-rpg-with-great-potential--depersonalization---early-access-review-8.avif
   - /images/reviews/legacy/2022-12-22-an-anime-style-tactical-rpg-with-great-potential--depersonalization---early-access-review-9.avif
   - /images/reviews/legacy/2022-12-22-an-anime-style-tactical-rpg-with-great-potential--depersonalization---early-access-review-10.avif
   - /images/reviews/legacy/2022-12-22-an-anime-style-tactical-rpg-with-great-potential--depersonalization---early-access-review-11.avif
   - /images/reviews/legacy/2022-12-22-an-anime-style-tactical-rpg-with-great-potential--depersonalization---early-access-review-12.avif
+pubDate: 2022-12-22
+tags:
+  - action
+  - adventure
+  - casual
+  - depersonalization-early-access
+  - indie
+  - pc
+  - rpg
+  - taptap
+thumb: /images/reviews/legacy/2022-12-22-an-anime-style-tactical-rpg-with-great-potential--depersonalization---early-access-review-0.avif
 ---

 Depersonalization is a new anime-style tactical RPG recently released in Early Access today, and at its heart is an interesting story intertwined with a promising gameplay, both of which are immediately noticeably to be in the early stages of the development.

-**Pros:**
+## Pros

-+interesting story elements
+## +interesting story elements

-+a great mix of anime and pixel art
+## +a great mix of anime and pixel art

-+deep role playing mechanics
+## +deep role playing mechanics

-+extremely high replayability
+## +extremely high replayability

-**Cons:**
+## Cons

 -wonky software-translated text and voice-acting